DeCorvo/Games/README.md

-This is the hub for my first tries of game building.
+This is the hub for my first try of game building.